JhaoZ/weather-journal/README.md

 ![image](https://user-images.githubusercontent.com/33736335/175548030-9d72951a-3018-4d31-9f01-1f857af07b4e.png)

-Depending on where you live, you're results may be in a different language.
+Depending on where you live, your results may be in a different language.

 Write: